Santa Rosa de Lima Parish Church: Paintings

 Mariano Perlas Sr., an indigenous Santa Rosa painter in the early 20th century, was inspired to paint the church's ceiling by Andres Tejedor (Oct.
 1916 – Feb.
 1926), a Spanish priest of the Dominican Order.
 The paintings were quite popular between 1923 and 1960.
 Saint Roch, the four evangelists, the Coronation, and the Assumption of the Blessed Virgin were among the paintings.

 During Agustin Reyes's tenure from 1957 to 1966, the paintings were removed when the ceiling was repainted during the renovation in 1960.
 This was necessary because some of the artwork had been damaged by bats or the passage of time.
 The two remaining paintings on the ceiling of the choir loft, also known as the "Koro," depict the patron saints of Christian music: Holy King David with his harp and Saint Cecilia at the piano.
 These two are the only ones remaining from over a dozen original paintings.

-When Benito Pagsuyuin was the parish priest, some paintings that were decaying or fading in the sacristy were assembled, and Pedro Rivera had them repainted.
+When Benito Pagsuyuin was the parish priest, some of the paintings that were decaying or fading in the sacristy were assembled, and Pedro Rivera had them repainted.
 They were framed and displayed at the back of the church.